York Region Transit: YRT-operated terminals and facilities

 Garages used to store buses are owned by contractors.

 2011–2012 labour strike

 Starting on October 24, 2011, bus drivers and workers contracted by Miller Transit, First Student and York BRT Services (Veolia) started striking, protesting over wages and benefits for three months.
 Over 60 percent of YRT bus routes in York region and all Viva routes did not operate.
 YRT and Viva workers started picketing on December 5, 2011, at Finch-GO Terminal, YRT headquarters, South-West Division Garage, and Richmond Hill Centre Terminal.
-96% of all YRT/Viva routes returned to service on February 4, 2012, and 98% of services were operational on Monday, February 6, 2012.
+96% of all YRT/Viva routes returned to service on February 4, 2012, and 98% of services were operational by February 6, 2012.
 Full YRT/Viva service resumed on February 27, 2012.
 To compensate riders for the three months of service disruptions, York Region Transit provided two months of free service, using the money saved by not having to pay striking workers.

 Officers

 In December 2014, the executive of YRT consisted of: